lobennett/openneuro_glmfitlins/README.md

 1. Imbalance in files across subjects for BOLD and/or events files (e.g., ds003425 ses-02 regulate task runs).
 Incorrect model spec files.
 Fitslins utilizes a groupby() across subjects / task / runs.
 2. Differences in runs across subjects for BOLD and/or events files (e.g., ds003425 ses-02 regulate task runs).

+However, by using `--drop-missing` flag in the Fitlins call (default in this repo), if a subject is missing a run or contrast the models will still be estimated.
+However, if a subject is missing all values in a contrast matrices or all runs, the computation will fail with an error.